rikosintie/Discovery/docs/Getting_Started.md

 ### On WSL

 When the Windows install initially failed, I asked ChatGPT what to do and it recommended installing WSL2, Ubuntu 24.04 and running the script in Linux.
 I did that and everything worked correctly by following the `Linux` steps below.
 The WSL terminal NATs to your laptop so you will be using a 172.16.122.x address but everything worked.
-For NetDevOps, Linux is more popular than Windows, I would go the WLS route.
+For NetDevOps, Linux is more popular than Windows, WSL gives you Linux on Windows!

 #### Navigating in WSL